kwisdomk/kwisdomk/README.md

 ## Private / Client Work

-Some of my work involves private or client-facing systems that are not fully public.
+Some of my work involves private, internship-based and or client-facing systems that are not fully public.

-For these, I share only safe high-level lessons around architecture, security, workflows, and system design without exposing sensitive business logic, private data, credentials, or client operations.
+This includes industrial monitoring, digital twin concepts, internal automamtion, diagnostics and operational workflow systems.
+For these projects, I only share safe high-level output around architecture, security, workflows, data handling and system design without exposing sensitive business logic, private data, creds, internal infra. or client ops.

+### Operational Technology Digital Twin ###

+Private industrial technology work focused on asset monitoring, predictive maintanance, anomaly detection and operational visibility.

+This work explores how digital twin concepts, simulation, AI-assited analysis and dashboarding can supprt maintanance planning and industrial decision-making.
+Public discussion is limited to general technical lessons and non-sensitive desing patterns.

 ---
 ## Contact